sujaysrinivas/Electric-Vehicle-Analysis/README.md

 ![EV](https://github.com/user-attachments/assets/0cc3beb9-a869-499f-b745-f1198d6e3a11)

+### Objective

+The primary objective of this project is to analyze the sales of the Electric Vehicles sold in the United States and deliver key insights

+### Data Source

+Analytics Data: The data set used for analysis is the Electric_vehicle_cleaned_data.csv

+### Tools

+Python for data cleaning and Tableau - Data Visualization

+### Data Cleaning

+The following steps were performed in the Data Cleaning phase using Python:

+### Data Analysis

+The Data analysis process delivered the following insights:

 1. Top 10 Vehicles by Make
    ![Screenshot (921)](https://github.com/user-attachments/assets/841d4163-0198-402b-ab34-8bffe49e79fa)
 Each bar represents a vehicle manufacturer (make) with the total number of vehicles attributed to that make.
 The length of the bar correlates with the number of vehicles, providing a clear visual comparison.
 The above fig delivers the following insights:

 * Top 10 Vehicle Makes:
   The top vehicle makes are listed from highest to lowest in terms of the number of vehicles sold.